polterabyte/InventoryCtrl_2/.qoder/repowiki/en/content/Feature-Specific Technical Design/Dashboard Analytics.md

 10. [Common Issues and Solutions](#common-issues-and-solutions)

 ## Introduction
 The Dashboard Analytics feature provides a comprehensive overview of inventory system metrics, offering real-time insights into product inventory, warehouse operations, and recent system activity.
 This document details the implementation of the dashboard data aggregation system, focusing on the DashboardController and its supporting components.
 The system delivers key performance indicators through optimized database queries and provides actionable insights for inventory management decisions.
+Recent updates have enhanced the UI components with Radzen theme compatibility while maintaining the robust backend functionality.

 ## Dashboard Data Model